anil-gurbuz/Streaming-Application/README.md

 ## User Guide
 1. Kafka_Producer1,2,3.ipynb files should be run first to produce events on LocalHost:9092.
-2. Streaming_Application.ipynb should be run to collect the real-time data, process and merge the data and save into local MongoDB server.
+2. Streaming_Application.ipynb should be run to collect the real-time data, process and merge the data and save it into local MongoDB server.
 3. Real_Time_Data_Visualisation.ipynb can be run to visualise fire locations on a map and create an air tempreture - time dashboard.